harshikas21/Elevator/README.md

 ## How it works

--Open the index.html file in your web browser.
+- Open the index.html file in your web browser.
--Enter the number of floors and elevators you want to simulate.
+- Enter the number of floors and elevators you want to simulate.
--Click the "Create" button to generate the floors and elevator containers.
+- lick the "Create" button to generate the floors and elevator containers.
--Click on a floor button to request a lift to that floor.
+- Click on a floor button to request a lift to that floor.
 The closest available elevator will respond and simulate movement.